 Costs for future sessions are usually similar to the current session, however students can expect a modest increase in overall costs each session.
 Final cost sheets for future sessions are typically available early in the semester before the session begins.

-The following cost sheets apply to the Summer 2019 and Fall 2019 sessions.Cost Sheet- USAC- Reggio Emilia- Summer 2019 (Session 1)
+The following cost sheet applies to the Fall 2019 session.Cost Sheet- USAC- Reggio Emilia- Fall 2019

 The cost sheets are based on the fees described below:

 Cost sheets do not include the following optional costs: